CharlesHCrum/discordbot/bot-main/README.md

 # bot
-Bot for Discord that distorts audio files.
+Bot for Discord that bass boosts audio files, and distorts images, gifs, and video files.

 # Development Environment Setup
 In order to get the C code working (and, incidentally, the ffmpeg code), the